atilaromero/mountfstab/README.md

     sudo dpkg -i mountfstab.deb

+- Go to /etc/mountfstab and create mountfstab.config.
+Suggestion of contents:

+    SUBDIRS=/mnt/mysubdir
+    GROUP=
+    all: subdirs
+    umount: umountsubdirs

-- Copy the Makefile to your images directory:
+- Link the Makefile to your images directory:

-    cp /etc/mountfstab/Makefile ~/mydir/
+    ln -s /etc/mountfstab/Makefile ~/mydir/

-- Edit the new Makefile if you wish

 Usage
 =====
 Suppose your directory has these files:
+(Makefile is a link to /etc/mountfstab/Makefile)

     images.squash
     Makefile